 Containers for Plants in a Dish Garden

 When designing a dish garden, you need to choose an appropriate container.
-Select a shallow container that is at least two inches deep.
+Select a shallow container that is at least 2 inches (5 cm.) deep.
 Ceramic containers work exceptionally well for most types of dish gardens.

 Once you have selected a container for your garden, it is imperative that you make sure your garden will have excellent drainage.
 One way to ensure this is to select a container with drainage holes or create drainage holes in the bottom of the container.
 If it is too difficult to make drainage holes, you can improvise.